v4vazquez/Java-DB-Trivia-Game/README.md

 # Java Database Trivia Game

-A simple Java CLI trivia game with a SQL backend.
+A Java CLI trivia game with a SQL backend.

 ## Description